 Exam primary builds on the exam preparatory class.
 During the class, our ballet tutors will prompt the child to develop posture, placement, and classical ballet vocabulary.
 This increases the child’s knowledge and ability to progress to grade one.
 Although we advise the pupil attends two ballet classes per week, this is not compulsory.

 Exam grade one is designed for children who have completed primary ballet.
 While we welcome new students entering grade one from another school, we expect them to be familiar with the posture, placement, and comportment of classical ballet.
 Grade one reinforces the basic elements of correct postural alignment, and weight transitions, as well as small, medium, and large ballet poses.
 This concludes with the basic steps of jumping, also called allegro.
 Vital in establishing a firm base for future training, this very important grade sets the foundations for the grades that follow.
 Although we recommend two ballet classes per week, including core strengthening and stretch, this is not compulsory, but may take longer to reach exam standard.

 Exam grade 2 ballet class includes the basic steps continued.
 However, it offers further emphasis on linking steps together, with more repetitions.
 Additionally, the class includes added emphasis on the coordination of all parts of the body.
 As well as this, our ballet tutors increase the tempo for many basic steps.
 Although it is advised you attend two ballet classes per week, including core strengthening and stretch, it is not a requirement.

 Exam grade three elaborates on the basics of posture, weight transference, and increased use of the demi-pointe.
 While we recommend two ballet classes per week, including core strengthening and stretching, it is not compulsory to attend these.

 Exam grade four introduces en dedans and en dehors pirouettes.
 Following the preparatory work of grade three, this level also introduces the study of pointe exercises to female students.
-Additionally, it includes the concept of beating the legs together in allegro, and batterie.
-Although we recommend two ballet classes per week, such as core strengthening and stretch, this is not required.
+Additionally, it includes the concept of beating the legs together in allegro, and batterie. our students are required to attend two ballet classes per week to be entered for ballet exams, for core strengthening, stretch & technical ability.